|"I should just go become a bestselling author,|

 I think we tend to get Ikea-finished-product overwhelmed when we think about our writing as a finished product and look at what we’ve got to work with.
 How are we possibly going to take our middling ability and this half-baked idea, and turn it into something that another human being neither related to us, our good friend, nor who wants to sleep with us would take time out of their day to read (to say NOTHING of spend money on if that’s the goal).

-There’s so much to do.
+There’s so much to do in writing.
 So much writing.
 So much revision.
 So much editing.
 So much figuring out the middle part.
 So much rewriting.
 So much finding beta readers (who don’t suck).
 So many steps.
 So much to learn about the publishing industry.
 Query letters.
 Finding agents.
 Shopping publishers.
 OMFG it’s too much!

 It can be overwhelming.

 The trick is to only let it be for a minute.

 Then you take a deep breath (and maybe a small leap of faith), and take the first step.
 Don’t worry about writing a great novel (yet).
 Just write one good sentence.